Insight

 Wood

-What applies to composite goods?
+What about composite goods?

-Example: chocolate bar of heading 1806 (cocoa vs. palm oil)
+Example: Chocolate bar of heading 1806 (cocoa vs. palm oil)

-• Fresh and frozen meat, including for the production of animal feed (0201, 0202)
+• Fresh and frozen meat, including for the production of feed (0201, 0202)

 • Liver, also for the production of animal feed (0206.22)

-• Food preparations with more than 20% beef (except for sausages of heading 1601 or filled pasta of heading 1902) (1602.50)
+• Food preparations with more than 20% beef (excluding sausages of heading 1601 or stuffed pasta of heading 1902) (1602.50)

 • Hides and skins (4101, 4104)